Sociology Major or Minor

 + SOCI3520 Juvenile Delinquency and Juvenile Justice (also CRMJ3520) 3 s.h.

 Includes an examination of the nature, extent, and patterns of juvenile delinquency, evaluation of theories and causal explanations of delinquency and investigation of delinquent subcultures, as well as an examination of legal processing and treatment programs for young offenders.
-PREREQUISITE: SOCI1300 Introduction to Sociology (grade of C or better).
+PREREQUISITE: SOCI1300 Introduction to Sociology.

 SOCI3540 Social Research 3 s.h.